Study course

 Study-relevant legal bases

 Master's study courses at Burg Giebichenstein University of Art and Design are aimed at graduates of bachelor's or diploma degree programmes with a primarily creative-artistic focus.
 All applicants are subject to an entrance examination specific to the study course, although interested and professionally qualified graduates from other fields of study may also be accepted onto a Master's degree programme.
-In addition to this examination, proof of subject-related internships or comparable practical experience is expected in most degree programmes.
+We recommend that applicants with less than two years of professional experience and/or under the age of 25 complete subject-related internships or gain comparable practical experience.

 Standard duration of course